- Calamine lotion is an over-the-counter medication made with zinc oxide and iron oxide

 Calamine lotion is a time-tested, safe topical skin treatment.
 Side effects are uncommon.

 There are very few allergic reactions associated with calamine lotion or zinc.
-It’s possible for someone to be allergic to calamine lotion’s inactive ingredients.
+However, it’s possible to be allergic to its inactive ingredients.
 Be sure to read the ingredient label and check for potential allergens or ingredients you may be sensitive to.

-Stop use immediately and see your doctor if your rash gets worse, you experience irritation or swelling where you apply the calamine lotion or you experience difficulty breathing.
+Upon application, stop use immediately and see your doctor if you develop a rash, experience irritation or swelling, or have difficulty breathing.

 People who are allergic to zinc, zinc oxide or other ingredients in calamine lotion should avoid using it.
 Those with sensitive skin should use caution, as calamine lotion could overdry and irritate skin.